-ARTICLE 10201 - REGIMENTAL DINING-IN
+ARTICLE 10202 - REGIMENTAL DINING-IN

-- 1. A regimental dining-in is not a mess dinner, but many of the courtesies of mess dinners are followed.
-Normally they are not as formal as mess dinners and do not use a seating plan.
+1. A Regimental dining-in is not a mess dinner, but many of the courtesies of mess dinners are followed.
+Normally they are not as formal as mess dinners and may not use a seating plan.
 There may, however, be a seating plan for the head table.
-Dress for a dining-in is normally informal (i.e. lounge suit/business suit). - 2.
-A dining-in is normally for regimental officers and invited guests only.
+Dress for a dining-in is normally informal (i.e. lounge or business suit).

+2. A dining-in is normally for Regimental officers and invited guests only.
 They are important occasions held to provide an opportunity for officers to socialize and they are frequently held in conjunction with other professional development.